Call (760) 424-2257

 Upon completing the major phases of restoration, we moved into our Spartan.
 By this time we had left our rented home.
 Our first steps living off grid posed various challenges we had to overcome.
 Fortunately, we received encouragement when a friend in town offered to rent us an acre of his land to live in the Spartan on.

 As we were only just beginning to settle into our new alternative lifestyle, the Covid-19 pandemic emerged.
 "Wow", I thought "Could it be that we are actually prepared for the coming apocalypse?"
-I was extremely grateful that I had the girls during this period as we opted to escape into movies, books and board games in our cozy tiny home.
-Our new routine brought us even closer together.
-While the daily news was truly awful, we pursued simple endeavors of daily walks, art projects and cooking meals at home.
+I was extremely grateful that I had the girls during this period as we opted to escape into movies, books and board games in our cozy new tiny home.
+Living tiny brought us closer together and while the daily news was truly awful, we pursued simple endeavors of daily walks, art projects and cooking meals together.

 The perks of minimalist living